 - hook_update_N(): Encapsulate changes into a custom module and apply them by running

 update.php.
-Great example of this approach: Automate Drupal site updates with a deployment module.
+Here is a great example of this approach: Automate Drupal site updates with a deployment module.

 - Features module: Export sets of configuration like content types and fields to code as modules.